Background pattern

 • low red blood cell count (anemia), shown in blood tests

-• increase in liver enzymes, shown in blood tests.
+• an increase in liver enzyme levels, shown in blood tests.

 Rare(may affect up to 1 in 1,000 people):

-• increase in an enzyme called amylase, shown in blood tests
+• an increase in an enzyme called amylase, shown in blood tests

-Inform your doctor or pharmacistif you consider that any of the side effects you experience are serious or if you notice any side effect not mentioned in this leaflet.
+Inform your doctor or pharmacistif you consider that any of the adverse effects you are suffering from is serious or if you notice any adverse effect not mentioned in this prospectus.

-Combined treatments, such as abacavir/lamivudine, can cause other disorders to develop during HIV treatment.
+Combined treatments, such as abacavir/lamivudine, can cause other disorders to develop during treatment for HIV.

-People with advanced HIV infection (AIDS) have a weakened immune system and are more likely to develop serious infections (opportunistic infections).
-These infections may have been “latent” and not detected by the weakened immune system before treatment began.
-After treatment begins, the immune system becomes stronger, and it starts to fight these infections, which can cause symptoms of infection or inflammation.
-The symptoms usually includefever, as well as some of the following:
+People with advanced HIV infection (AIDS) have a weakened immune system and are more likely to develop severe infections (opportunistic infections).
+Such infections may have been "latent" and not detected by the weakened immune system before treatment began.
+After starting treatment, the immune system becomes stronger, so it starts to fight these infections, which can cause symptoms of infection or inflammation.
+The symptoms usually include fever, in addition to some of the following:

 • headache

-In rare cases, as the immune system becomes stronger, it may also attack healthy tissues (autoimmune disorders).
-The symptoms of autoimmune disorders may appear many months after starting treatment for HIV infection.
+In rare cases, as the immune system becomes stronger, it can also attack healthy tissues (autoimmune disorders).
+The symptoms of autoimmune disorders can appear many months after starting to take medications for HIV treatment.
 The symptoms may include:

-• palpitations (rapid or irregular heartbeats) or tremor
+• palpitations (rapid or irregular heartbeats) or tremors

 • hyperactivity (excessive restlessness and movement)

-• weakness that starts in the hands and feet and ascends to the trunk of the body.
+• weakness that starts in the hands and feet and moves up to the torso.

 You may have problems with your bones